Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

-As the door slammed shut Deputy Prime Minister Eric Hunt left his seat and made his way to Ryan Kelly.
-“Go after him Ryan.
+As the door slammed shut Deputy Prime Minister Eric Hunt left his seat and made his way to Ryan.
+“Go after him Kelly.
 Calm him down,” Hunt implored.

 “Do I look suicidal?”
 Ryan replied rhetorically.
 “Besides, isn’t that your job?”